-Is it Safe to Travel to Lebanon?
+Is it Safe to Travel to Lebanon Right Now?

 Getting to Lebanon

-Getting from the Airport to Your Accommodation
+Getting From the Airport to Your Accommodation

 A trip that should cost no more than $20–25USD set me back $50USD!
-I thought I had gone to the official taxi rank but someone approached me from there.
+I thought I had gone to the official taxi rank when someone approached me around there.
 He insisted his taxi was official but parked around the corner.
 I wrongfully followed and continued to walk with him just outside the perimeter of the car park.
 In hindsight, this set off my alarm bells and I should have followed my gut instinct and walked away.
 But I had already committed.
 So I went along as he was nice enough.

 Unfortunately, there are no public transport options from the airport (nor any public transport in the entire country other than minivans).
 A fellow traveller told me he had got an Uber from the airport to the city centre for around $10–15USD.
 So Uber is my recommendation.
 True to my word, the return Uber trip to the airport when leaving 5 days later was $12USD!

 Using Airbnb, I booked an entire flat for around $25USD/night for 5 nights.
 It was a standalone rooftop-level flat atop a five-storey apartment.
 Essentially, a family that lived in one of the flats downstairs also owned this apartment.
 The family was incredibly welcoming, accommodating, helpful and friendly.
 Because I was staying at the Airbnb, they considered me family.